 Body Donation Program

-At the Center for Forensic Anthropology it is our policy that our research and educational programs are conducted with a dedication to ethics, integrity, and respect for our donors.
+At the Center for Forensic Science it is our policy that our research and educational programs are conducted with a dedication to ethics, integrity, and respect for our donors.
 We want to assure our current donors and their families, along with our future donors that we hold ourselves, students and researchers to the highest standards of ethics and care.

 Please contact us if you have questions regarding the Body Donation Program.
 We are available 24 hours a day at (906) 362-2307.

 Electronic versions of the donation paperwork are available under the Self-Donation and Next-of-Kin Donation dropdown menus.
-Hard copies of the paperwork may be requested by contacting the NMU Center for Forensic Anthropology at (906) 227-1144 or by e-mailing frost@nmu.edu.
+Hard copies of the paperwork may be requested by contacting the NMU Center for Forensic Science at (906) 227-1144 or by e-mailing frost@nmu.edu.

-Please note that while there is no cost for donating a body to the NMU Center for Forensic Anthropology, there may be costs associated with a funeral director's services (death certificate, transportation, other paperwork).
+Please note that while there is no cost for donating a body to the NMU Center for Forensic Science, there may be costs associated with a funeral director's services (death certificate, transportation, other paperwork).
 All fees associated with a funeral director's services are the responsibility of the donor.

-The NMU Center for Forensic Anthropology staff handle sensitive and confidential information on a daily basis.
+The NMU Center for Forensic Science staff handle sensitive and confidential information on a daily basis.
 All faculty, staff, and students working at the FROST site and at FARL will be expected to abide by the Acceptable Conduct Policy.
 The policy can be found below.
 Questions or concerns can be discussed with the Director.

 FROST/FARL Acceptable Conduct Policy